 Production includes audio techs, lighting crew, wireless tech, and camera people.
 Production focuses on making sure the lights, mics and filming of the show are spectacular.
 First semester there is flexible time commitment with optional song writing (with cast!) and opportunities to get to know all your new friends in musical.
 Second semester the production team joins in on painting props and preparing for theatre week with Crew on Sundays.
 During these meetings, dedicated members who show interest in production elements will be selected for the production team.
 These members will attend show week where all the lights and cameras are finally put to into action.
 Production normally has 10 – 15 members for show week.

 Anyone is welcome to join as space permits!
 No audition or application process is required!
 Members interested in production will first sign up for crew and be selected during second term.
-More details about signing up will be posted in early September.

 The writing crew writes the fantastic script for the show, including dialogue, scenes, jokes and whatever the exec team won’t cut.
 The time commitment is only during first semester with writing sessions every Saturday (attendance is required) from mid October to early December.
 Everyone who is interested in writing is welcome to apply!
 The writing crew normally has 10 – 15 members.

 To sign up there is a fun written application you can fill out with creative ideas which demonstrate your skills with writing and comedy!
 Applications are due at the end of September.
-More details on the application process (and the application itself) will be posted in early September.